jordisassoon/jordisassoon/README.md

 - ⚙️ Proficient in: `python`, `torch`, `cuda`, `tensorflow`, `docker`, and a few more OOP languages
 - 🧠 I'm currently working on **DAIY**, a soon to be open-source start-up project (stay tuned for April 2025!)
-- 🌍 Looking for a purposeful ML position, `ping` me for opportunities
+- 🌍 Looking for a purposeful ML position, send me a linkedin dm me for opportunities

 <!--
 **jordisassoon/jordisassoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.